vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 ### Who's in a torrent?

-Torrent is not fully decentralized because at the start of the download a client needs to know which other clients it can download from.
+BitTorrent is not fully decentralized because at the start of the download a client needs to know which other clients it can download from.
 Such other clients in the torrent's _swarm_ are called _peers_.
 Peers that have all the data are _seeds_, the rest are _leeches_.
 A bit of an uncomfortable term.